backstage/backstage/docs/overview/adopting.md

 - **Deploys to production** Cousin to the metric above: How many times does an engineer push changes into production.

+- **MTTR** With clear ownership of all the pieces in your micro services ecosystem and all tools integrated into one place, Backstage makes it quicker for teams to find the root cause of failures, and fix them.

 - **Context switching** Reducing context switching can help engineers stay in the "zone".
 We measure the number of different tools an engineer have to interact with in order to get a certain job done (e.g. push a change, follow